rafshawn/OC-Hackintosh-Z370-E/README.md

 ```

 ### Using `DevirtualiseMmio`
-> [!NOTE]
+> [!IMPORTANT]
 > This issue is very hardware-specific, which is why trial and error is the best way to narrow it down.
+Make sure you're using OpenCore `Debug` version.

 `DevirtualiseMmio` is a quirk that prevents macOS from directly accessing certain MMIO regions.
 You should probably [read more about it here](https://dortania.github.io/OpenCore-Install-Guide/extras/kaslr-fix.html#finding-the-slide-value), but this is what I did to solve my issue.

 1. Enabled `DevirtualiseMmio` in `config.plist` under `Root\Booter\Quirks`
-<details><summary>2.
-Identiy bad MMIO regions</summary>
+2. Identify bad MMIO regions

-> [!TIP]
-> Make sure you're using OpenCore `Debug` version.

 	- I identified 6 potentially bad regions, and then converted their values from hex to decimal.
 	- Math it out or just use a [converter](https://www.rapidtables.com/convert/number/hex-to-decimal.html).
 	- This is my table of values:

 | Item # | MMIO Region Address (Hex) | Decimal Value |
 |--------|---------------------------|---------------|